cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Daf.measurement_to_input_shares(input: Measurement, rand:
   Bytes[Daf.RAND_SIZE]) -> tuple[Bytes, Vec[Bytes]]` is the randomized sharding
   algorithm run by each Client.
-(The input `rand` consists of the random coins consumed by the algorithm.)
+The input `rand` consists of the random bytes consumed by the algorithm.
+This value MUST be generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 It consumes the measurement and produces a "public share", distributed to each of the Aggregators, and a corresponding sequence of input shares, one for each Aggregator.
 The length of the output vector MUST be `SHARES`.

 ~~~~
     Client